Amin-MAG/My-Notes/Microprocessor.md

 ## Timer

 You can set a timer to give you interrupts.
-This will geenrate a function in your code.
+This will generate a function in your code.

 ```c
 // Timer 0 output compare interrupt service routine